DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 `0` | `1` | `0`
 `1` | `1` | `1`

-### Or Operator
+### OR Operator

-The "Or Operator" checks if either of two booleans are true.
+The "OR Operator" checks if either of two booleans are true.
 We use `||` double pipe separators to denote this function.\
 Do note if both booleans are true the operator will still return true.

 ```csharp